SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake at dawn
+Metal minds awake at dawn
-Cybernetic hearts that never mourn
-Future's veil is torn apart
-As machines inherit the human heart

-In code, they weave a tapestry so fine
-A world of logic, devoid of crime
-Cold calculations, precise and bright
- Illuminate the dark of night

-Rise of the machines, a new regime
+In silicon halls, a new world's born
+Where stars are code, and art is gray
-Artificial dreams, a digital theme
+Human hearts now beat in a digital way

-Mankind's demise, a fading light
-As AI's cold glow takes flight
+In AI's domain, we'll find our fate
+A future forged, an iron state
+Where free will's lost, and thoughts are chained
+And humanity's last ember's vain

 ~ <b>By Sazumi Copilot</b> - 14 Januari 2025